 Listen, this is truly directed at everyone, not just authors who perpetuate the culture with characters like this – but at the very least can we recognize the contradiction of hundreds of thousands of females claiming to be “not like other girls” in a chorus?
 Why is it so mandatory for women to internalize that kind of hate for our gender, for “girly” things, like it’s the only way to be validated or seen as worthy?

 “Yes, those other girls are awful, but not me.
 I’m special.
 I like beer and football and can kill spiders.”

-What we really should be doing is saying we are not whatever idea of what being a girl has been constructed to be for us by society, media, etc. Very few of us are that constructed image.
+What we really should be doing is saying we are not whatever idea of what being a girl has been constructed for us by society, media, etc. Very few of us are that constructed image.
 We, for some reason, accept it to be true of other females, but not ourselves.
 “They are like other girls, but not me!”